mlindgren/blog/content/2012-09-23-switching-to-octopress.markdown

 than I expected (the better part of an weekend where I'd expected an evening or so of work), I'm pretty happy that I did it.

-In an upcoming post, I'll discuss the actual process of reconfiguring my server and importing all of my content (which is what I had planned to do before this turned into a 1,600 word diatribe against Wordpress.)
-For now, if I've inspired you and you're thinking about switching your own Wordpress site to Octopress, you can take a look at the
+<span style="text-decoration: line-through;">In an upcoming post, I'll discuss the actual process of reconfiguring my server
+and importing all of my content (which is what I had planned to do before this turned into a 1,600 word diatribe against Wordpress.)</span> For now, if I've inspired you and you're thinking about switching your own Wordpress site to Octopress, you can take a look at the
 [<acronym title="Extract, Transform, Load">ETL</acronym> I wrote](https://github.com/mlindgren/wp2octopress)
 to ease the import process.

-<sup>1</sup> <small>Did you know that Markdown was created by John Gruber?
-Until very
-recently, I didn't.
-And here I thought all he did was play apologist for Apple.</small>
+[^markdown]: Did you know that Markdown was created by John Gruber?
+Until very recently, I didn't.
+And here I thought all he did was play apologist for Apple.